rosbache/ifcLinearElementMarker/README.md

-# IFC Station Markers Generator
+# IFC Alignment Marker System

-Automatically generate visual station markers and text labels along alignment centerlines in IFC files.
+Automatically generate visual station markers, text labels, and slope analysis along alignment centerlines in IFC files using an object-oriented Python architecture.

-This image show the result in Trimble Connect Online Viewer.
+This image shows the result in Trimble Connect Online Viewer.
 The result in other viewers may be different due to different support of IfcAnnotation and IfcTextLiteral.

 <img width="855" height="769" alt="image" src="https://github.com/user-attachments/assets/c524af4f-6d07-42a3-85f8-ba4c870ba6e9" />